-In this post, we are not going into the details of the Mysore-Travancore war, but only discussing about the exaggerations made by some British and Travancore historians, after the first Mysore invasion on Travancore between the night & morning of 28 & 29 December, 1789.
+In this post, we are not going into the details of the Mysore-Travancore war, but rather focus on the exaggerations made by some British and Travancore historians following the first Mysore invasion on Travancore on the night of December 28th and morning of December 29th, 1789.

-Finding it impossible to settle peacefully the various points of dispute with Rama Varma [Ram Raja], the Raja of Travancore, Tipu marched his armies to the neighbourhood of the Travancore Lines (otherwise known as Nedumkotta), and on December 24, encamped at a place about four miles from the Lines, in the hope that his presence would induce the Raja to make an accommodation.
+Finding it impossible to peacefully settle the various points of dispute with Rama Varma (or Ram Raja, as Tipu address him), the Raja of Travancore, Tipu Sultan marched his armies to the vicinity of the Travancore Lines (otherwise known as Nedumkotta).
+On December 24, he encamped four miles from the Lines, in the hopes of inducing the Raja to reach an amicable agreement.

-In the night between 28 & 29 December 1789, a frontier incident happened in which a detachment of Mysorean troops while attempting to round up a number of Malabar rebels who had taken refuge in the neighbouring jungles, came to blows with Travancore troops.
-While the rebels were being escorted to the camp, the Travancoreans fired.
-This provoked the Mysore troops who retaliated and occupied a considerable portion of the Lines.
-The Travancore troops retreated to the Lines, followed closely by the Mysoreans, until they reached a square enclosure, where about 800 Nairs managed to check the advance of the enemy and with the aid of reinforcements inflicted great loss on them.
-Being attacked from the right and the left, the Mysoreans fled pell-mell from the scene.
+On the night of December 28th, 1789, a skirmish occurred on the frontier when a detachment of Mysorean troops attempted to apprehend a group of Malabar rebels who had sought refuge in the nearby jungle.
+Unfortunately, they encountered resistance from Travancore troops, resulting in a violent confrontation.
+As the rebels were being escorted to the camp, the Travancoreans opened fire.
+This provoked the Mysore troops who retaliated and seized a large portion of the Lines.
+The Travancore troops hastily retreated to the Lines, closely pursued by the Mysoreans, until they reached a square enclosure.
+Here around 800 Nairs managed to halt the enemy's advance and, with the help of reinforcements, inflicted heavy losses on them.
+The Mysoreans were attacked from both sides and were forced to flee in disarray.

 Wilks records that Tipu barely escaped: 'The Sultan was only saved by the exertions of some steady and active chelas, who raised him on their shoulders and enabled him to ascend the counterscarp, after having twice fallen back in the attempt to clamber up; and the lameness, which occasionally continued until his death, was occasioned by the severe contusions he received on this occasion.
 His palanquin remained in the ditch, the bearers having been trodden to death, his seals, rings and personal ornaments fell as trophies into the hands of the enemy'.